Archaeology of Israel: Ghassulian art

-Elaborate, multicolored, wall paintings, done on plaster, that were probably associated with Ghassulian religious practices, were discovered in the later Chalcolithic layers of Teleilat el-Ghassul - the layers associated with the Ghassulian culture.
+Elaborate, multicolored, wall paintings, done on plaster, that were probably associated with Ghassulian religious practices, were discovered in the later Chalcolithic layers of Teleilat el-Ghassul, the layers associated with the Ghassulian culture.
 The painters employed elaborate techniques, including the use of rulers to draw straight lines, and produced works of high accuracy.
-Periodically, a new layer of plaster would be applied to the wall, and covered in fresh paintings.
+Periodically, a new layer of plaster would be applied to the wall and covered in fresh paintings.
 Over 20 such layers were discovered on the walls of one of the houses.

-The Ghassulians also produced ivory statuettes, often of naked women or of bearded men, or using other motifs, for instance - birds.
-These statuettes had holes at the top, and were probably meant to be suspended by a string.
+The Ghassulians also produced ivory statuettes, often of naked women or bearded men, or using other motifs, for instance, birds.
+These statuettes had holes at the top and were probably meant to be suspended by a string.
 They include motifs found in artifacts from pre-dynastic Upper Egypt (Amratian and Gerzean cultures).

 Trade

 People of the Chalcolithic engaged in extensive trade.
 Copper ore for the Ghassulian copper industry was imported from Timna or from Wadi Feynan, in today's Jordan.
-Basalt artifacts (sets of large, finely-crafted, basalt bowls) that were probably used in religious rituals were imported from the north, from the Golan or from the Houran.
+Basalt artifacts (sets of large, finely crafted, basalt bowls) that were probably used in religious rituals were imported from the north, from the Golan or from the Houran.
 These sets of exquisite artifacts also indicate an early phase of social stratification in Chalcolithic societies, since they were only found in several of the houses, whereas in others similar sets made of clay were discovered.
 Ivory for making ivory statuettes was brought from Africa, marine shells - from the Mediterranean coastline, from the Red Sea and from the Nile Valley.
 The settlements also traded with each other.

 Archaeological remains

-In March 2021, archaeologists from the Israel Antiquities Authority announced the discovery of the partially mummified 1900-year-old remains of a child in the Cave of Horror.
+In March 2021, archaeologists from the Israel Antiquities Authority announced the discovery of the partially mummified 6000-year-old remains of a child in the Cave of Horror.
 The skeleton, probably a girl aged between 6 and 12 under two flat stones in a shallow pit grave was revealed with the help of CT (CAT) scan.
 The burial dates to the Chalcolithic period.
 The child had been buried in a fetal position and covered with a cloth resembling a small blanket, wrapped around its head and chest, but not its feet.
 The burial was found along with 1,600-year-old Dead Sea scrolls.
 Fragments were Greek translations of the books of Nahum and Zechariah from the Book of the 12 Minor Prophets.
 The only text written in Hebrew was the name of God.